 The eQuality Project empowers youth and encourages equality by generating knowledge and identifying evidence-based practices that promote healthy relationships online.
 This project will increase our understanding of the transformative impact of behavioural targeting of youth, and the use of online media and its related impact on privacy, equality and cyberbullying.
 The research focuses on children (aged 11–17) and young adults (aged 18–22) across Canada, who are key in identifying the needs and wants of this demographic.

-- Create new knowledge about commercial data practices and their impact on youth, by mapping out how online and mobile information infrastructures combine with social norms to expose young Canadians to discrimination and cyberbullying
+- Creating new knowledge about commercial data practices and their impact on youth, by mapping out how online and mobile information infrastructures combine with social norms to expose young Canadians to discrimination and cyberbullying

-- Create educational materials that will help young Canadians make the most of their digital media experiences, that are grounded in needs and desires identified by youth themselves, and that are responsive to programming and educational gaps identified by [their] partners based on their on-the-ground experience with serving young people and their families in their communities.
+- Creating educational materials that will help young Canadians make the most of their digital media experiences, that are grounded in needs and desires identified by youth themselves, and that are responsive to programming and educational gaps identified by [their] partners based on their on-the-ground experience with serving young people and their families in their communities.